kneuroth/message-receiver/README.md

 - User serverless commands to push to AWS:
 - Run `serverless deploy` to deploy to dev
 - Run `serverless dev` to run locally
-- Run `serverless stage --stage production` to deploy to production environment
+- Run `serverless deploy --stage production` to deploy to production environment
 - Be sure to update serverless.yml as needed

 - Use drizzle-kit cli tool to make changes to data schema